“To a person who consents, no injustice is done!”

 law.
 The motorcycle registration figures are compiled from the statistics of the

 Florida Department of Highway Safety and Motor Vehicles.
-The fees come from the
+The fees come from the Florida license and

 The following is